 “Forced to endure painful and intensive training to make them perform, and to interact with people, they live their entire lives in captive conditions that cannot meet their needs.
 A life in tourist entertainment is no life for a wild animal.
 It is inherently cruel and abusive.”

-Finding a responsible tour operator is much harder than it sounds, tune in next fortnight for help in choosing the right one.
+Finding a responsible tour operator is much harder than it sounds.
+Check out the next post here for help in choosing the right one.
 If you’re interested but don’t want to keep checking on the site: Subscribe now, HERE.

 Until next time, xo

 Would love to hear from you so comment below with your thoughts on greenwashing.
-Share this blog on Facebook below OR follow me @whoislexiconnors
+Share this blog on Facebook below OR follow me @avaycay on Instagram